-The twelfth edition maintains the three main themes of the eleventh edition, namely, (1) how networks work (Chapters 1-5); (2) network technologies (Chapters 6-10); and network security and management (Chapters 11 and 12).
+The thirteenth edition maintains the three main themes of the twelfth edition, namely, (1) how networks work (Chapters 1-5); (2) network technologies (Chapters 6-10); and (3) network security and management (Chapters 11 and 12).
 In the new edition, we removed older technologies and replaced them with new ones.
 Accordingly, new hands-on activities and questions have been added at the end of each chapter that guide students in understanding how to select technologies to build a network that would support an organization's business needs.
-In addition to this overarching change, the twelfth edition has five major changes from the eleventh edition:
+In addition to this overarching change, the thirteenth edition has three major changes from the twelfth edition: